Slipknot Videography

 Director: Tony Petrossian, M. Shawn Crahan

-Video: The music video was shot six miles outside Des Moines, Slipknot's home town.
+The music video was shot six miles outside Des Moines, Slipknot's home town.
 The video starts with a large crowd of teenagers and adults running towards the abandoned farm house where Slipknot is performing the song.
 Once the crowd gets inside they break windows, tear down walls, lift some of the Slipknot members and mosh.
 Near the end of the song the crowd stops causing chaos when Corey puts out his hand and makes them calm down.
 Then the scene cuts and an even larger crowd is situated outside watching the performance.
 Once the chorus began again the crowd immediately causes more carnage and the song ends suddenly.

 My Plague